ALIGN-analoglayout/ALIGN-public/align/schema/README.md

 ```spice
 .MODEL NEWMOS TESTMOS PARAM3=3
 ```
 However, since parameters hold a lot of importance in the ALIGN flow, we find it easier to copy over parameter values to the inherited model instead of just providing a pointer.
-So the above model if dumped out from align.circuit.Model will look something like:
+So the above model if dumped out from align.schema.Model will look something like:
 ```spice
 .MODEL NEWMOS TESTMOS PARAM1=1.0 PARAM2=2 PARAM3=3
 ```